jaswantcoder/Transparent-Communication-Platform-in-NIT-Blockchain-for-technical-and-non-technical-events/README.md

 Go language
 java Script

+### Prerequisite
+Step 1:Starting a Hyperledger Fabric network
+  In order to follow this tutorial, you must start a Hyperledger Fabric network.
+You can use the simple Hyperledger Fabric network provided in the development environment, or you can use your own Hyperledger Fabric network that you have built by following the Hyperledger Fabric documentation.

+The tutorial will assume that you use the simple Hyperledger Fabric network provided in the development environment.
+If you use your own Hyperledger Fabric network, then you must map between the configuration detailed below and your own configuration and it should be a single organization network.

 ### Installing

 A step by step series of examples that tell you how to get a development env running